xy9485/DVQN_RL/README.md

-# This is the repository for the NIPS2023 submission: Regulating Action Value Estimation in Deep Reinforcement Learning
+# This is the repository for the paper: Regulating Action Value Estimation in Deep Reinforcement Learning

 ## Requirements
 ```